harshgondaliya/Multi-feature-Smart-Stick-for-Blind/README.md

 **Stick Searching** : Stick could be searched by the blind, by pressing a button which rings a loud ringtone on the stick.
 An IR Receiver, IR Remote, and a piezo buzzer were used to accomplish this.

+**Smart Decision Making** : If all three features need to be triggered at the same time then the priority is given as :

+Stick Searching > Water Sensing > Obstacle Sensing